Artist Bio

 Cape Ann artist printmaker Coco Berkman creates images that delight her and hopefully others through the process of linoleum printmaking.

-Inspired by literature, the natural world and the free play inherent in drawing, Coco uses sharp japanese tools to carve images into sheets of linoleum and then prints them one color at a time over several months to complete an edition.
+Inspired by literature, the natural world and the free play inherent in drawing, she uses sharp japanese tools to carve images into sheets of linoleum and then prints them one color at a time over several months to complete an edition.

 Main Subject